Republican Party: Trump and the new power grab

 The number of potential Republican camps for the 2024 presidential election is currently still very large.
 According to media reports, in addition to Ron DeSantis, the governor of Florida, Mitt Romney, who lost to Barack Obama as a Republican candidate in 2012, Mike Pompeo, secretary of state under Trump and former CIA chief Marco Rubio, who defeated Trump in the 2016 Florida primary lost.

 Nikki Haley, ex-governor of South Carolina and former US ambassador to the United Nations under Trump, is also said to have good chances.
-Haley initially supported Rubio in the 2016 election and only switched to the Trump camp after his withdrawal, initially reluctantly according to his own statements.
-Liz Cheney, daughter of ex-Vice President Dick Cheney, is one of the few women alongside Haley who could become Trump’s competitor.
+Haley initially supported Rubio in the 2016 election and only switched to the Trump camp following his withdrawal, initially reluctantly according to his own statements.
+Liz Cheney, daughter of ex-Vice President Dick Cheney, is one of the few women alongside Haley who might become Trump’s competitor.
 However, Cheney was reprimanded by the party for serving on the investigative committee into the Capitol attack.

 DeSantis with a well-stocked campaign fund

 DeSantis is also seen as a great hope for the Trumpism-without-Trump faction.
 He pursues extremely conservative politics in Florida.
-For example, he wants to withdraw the right to self-government from the Disney World amusement park in Orlando because Disney is opposing a state law that prohibits teaching in elementary schools about sexual orientation and gender identity.
+For example, he wants to withdraw the right to self-government from the Disney World amusement park in Orlando because Disney is opposing a state law that prohibits teaching in elementary schools regarding sexual orientation and gender identity.

 Florida recently tightened its abortion law: After the 15th week, abortions are only possible in exceptional cases, for example if the life of the mother is in danger or the fetus has a fatal abnormality, but not in the case of rape.